 Without releasing her hold on Leo, Piper stretched an arm out to Chris, beckoning him to come closer.
 Thinking she had something to tell him, he strode over to her.
 When he was in range of her outstretched hand, Piper knocked him off-balance by pulling him into a one-arm embrace.
 His gut instinct was to pull away, but all she wanted was to share the moment with him, so he didn't.
 Instead, he awkwardly patted her on the back.

 "My god!
 Are you guys hugging each other?"

 "Paige!" gasped Piper.
 She broke apart from Leo and Chris immediately.

 None of them had seen Paige orb in by the attic door.
-She stood there slack jawed, and the other three were equally as rattled.
-Even Chris, the master of cover stories, couldn't volunteer a plausible lie for their actions.
+She stood there slack jawed; even Chris, the master of cover stories, couldn't volunteer a plausible lie for their actions.

 "Paige, there's a very good reason for what you saw," Piper said nervously.

 "I'll bet."
 The youngest Charmed One tapped her foot in expectation.

 Piper turned to Chris.
 It was his story to tell, not hers.
 "Chris, back me up.
 There's no need to keep it a secret anymore."